ImMnan/Helm-crane-k8s/README.md

 ## [9.0] Changelog:

+- 1.3.0 - Chart can support image-override configuration. gridProxy is in working configuration.
+Resource limit/requests are now configurable for crane and child resources.
+Simplified nesting and values configuration.
+Chart can now work with non-default serviceAccount.
+Minor fixes.
 - 1.2.3 - Chart can work with resource requests & limits, similarly the ephemeral storage requests & limits can be configured.
 - 1.2.2 - Chart now supports gridProxy deployment configurations
 - 1.2.1 - Chart now supports node selectors and tolerations